tapsellorg/TapsellDocument/src/jekyll/_includes/releases/tapsell-android-en.md

 ## Release Notes:

 ### v4.6.1 - 2020/11/28
-* Fixed a proble in manifest
+* Fixed the problem with the manifest file

 ### v4.6.0 - 2020/11/17
 * Deprecated initialization methods removed